nponarul/WebGisTest/README.md

 #WebGisNellie

-Modification to SOCR UCLA WebGis product.
+Modification to SOCR UCLA WebGis.
 Implements data from the WorldBank